Think of your subconscious mind as a massive database that stores everything that has ever happened to you.

 The subconscious is amazing.
 It’s also an enigma.
 What is it exactly?
 Well, it’s a few different parts of your brain that work together.

-Basically, you subconscious stores your beliefs, experiences, memories, skills, traumas and everything that you have seen, done or thought.
+Your subconscious (body-mind) stores your beliefs, experiences, memories, skills, traumas and everything that you have seen, done, felt or thought.
 It is also your guidance system.
-Your subconscious monitors the information coming from the senses (body) and categorises them as dangers, opportunities, pleasures, triggers, etc. It retrieves that data (based on your belief system) and communicates that information to your conscious mind where it is processed and interpreted into the present moment.
+Your subconscious monitors the information coming from the senses (body) and categorises them as dangers, opportunities, pleasures, triggers, etc. It uses the senses to record information.
+It then retrieves that data based on a familiar sensation (and your belief system) and communicates that information to your conscious mind where it is processed and interpreted into the present moment.

 The communication between the subconscious and the conscious mind is bidirectional.
 Every time you have an idea or inspiration, feel an emotion, or retrieve a memory or an image from the past, this is the subconscious mind communicating to your conscious mind.